kimvais/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

             # Generate a random 96-bit IV.
             iv = os.urandom(12)

-            # Construct a AES-GCM Cipher object with the given key and a
+            # Construct an AES-GCM Cipher object with the given key and a
             # randomly generated IV.
             encryptor = Cipher(
                 algorithms.AES(key),